onearth00/RoboND-Rover/README.md

 **The goals / steps of this project are the following:**

+The goals of the project is to navigate a rover in autonomous mode, and search and retrieve as many golden rocks (up to 6 in each run) as possible.

 **Training / Calibration**

 * Download the simulator and take data in "Training Mode"
 * Test out the functions in the Jupyter Notebook provided
 * Add functions to detect obstacles and samples of interest (golden rocks)
 * Fill in the `process_image()` function with the appropriate image processing steps (perspective transform, color threshold etc.) to get from raw images to a map.
-The `output_image` you create in this step should demonstrate that your mapping pipeline works.
+The `output_image`  in this step demonstrate that the mapping pipeline works.
-* Use `moviepy` to process the images in your saved dataset with the `process_image()` function.
-Include the video you produce as part of your submission.
+* Use `moviepy` to process the images in the saved dataset with the `process_image()` function.
+Include the output video as part of the submission.

 **Autonomous Navigation / Mapping**